seznam/slo-exporter/docs/modules/slo_event_producer.md

 #   otherwise, event is considered as failed
 #   if evaluated event's sloResult attribute is empty, failure_criteria are evaluated and events's result is set based on them.
 honor_slo_result: False
-# If set to True, this rule will be exposed as one or more Prometheus metrics (named 'slo_exporter_slo_event_producer_slo_rules_threshold').
-# - the rule has to contain 'metadata_matcher' with at least single key evaluated with 'equalTo' operator.
-All such keys will be used as resulting metric's labels.
-# - All failure conditions which evaluate against 'prometheusQueryResult' metadata key ((see prometheus_ingester module documentation for details)) will result in single metric with operator name set in 'operator' label.
-At least one such failure condition has be found within the rule.
-# - Additional_metadata are added as labels to resulting metric.
-#
-# See below for an example.
-expose_as_metric: False
 ```
 *Please note that if multiple types of matchers are used in a rule, all of them has to match the given event.*